|

 (b) Psalms of Joy - SSAA choral a cappella 1997

-The following non-composition related musical interests are:
+The following non-composition related musical activities and interests are:

 Conductor